Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 ### 2. Order and assemble the PCB
 The PCB will be used to receive and send signals from the load cell and switch to a computer.

-All of the files and documentation can be in the [/Hardware/PCB](/Hardware/PCB) folder.
+All of the files and documentation can be found in the [/Hardware/PCB](/Hardware/PCB) folder.

-### 3. Assemble the components
+### 3. Order and assemble the force sensor

+The force sensor includes the load cell and its adapter.
+It will be used to send signals to the PCB during a testing routine.

+All of the documentation can be found in the [/Hardware/Sensor](/Hardware/Sensor) folder.
+Individual print files of the adapter can be found in [/Hardware/Adapters and Jigs/Load Cell Adapter](/Hardware/Adapters and Jigs/Load Cell Adapter)

 ## Files